Dropping Standardized Testing for Admissions Trades Off Information and Access: Analysis of the baseline model

 \begin{restatable}{lemma}{IFgapdecrease} Consider policy $P_{S}$, and assume unequal precision.
 The individual fairness gap $I(q; P_{S})$ is decreasing in $q$ for $q>q_e$, where

 Furthermore, $\lim_{q \rightarrow \infty} I(q; P_{S}) = 0$. \end{restatable}

-{Intuitively, a very high-skilled student has low probability to be incorrectly perceived as non-eligible for admission.
-This is because high $\tilde q > \tilde q_e$ overall leads to higher values of features $\thetaset$ which in turn lead to a higher perceived skill $\tilde q$.
-Of course, the informational disadvantage of students in group $B$ still has an effect and so the individual fairness gap remains positive.}

-These results on how a single policy performs as the model parameters change further hint at the difficulty in deciding whether to drop standardized testing.
-Doing so increases estimation variance (perhaps differentially, as~\citet{bellafante_2020} and~\citet{berkeleyreport} posit), worsening all metrics, but also reduces access barriers, improving all metrics.
-These effects interact to induce the overall effect.
+These results hint at the difficulty in deciding whether to drop standardized testing.
+Removing the test increases estimation variance (perhaps differentially, as~\citet{bellafante_2020} and~\citet{berkeleyreport} posit) which worsens all metrics, but it also reduces access barriers, which improves them.
+The interaction of these two forces determines the overall effect.
 Our next section formalizes this interaction.